 SCHOOL HOURS/TIMES ARE AS FOLLOWS:

-Unless catching the bus, students are expected to be collected from school or to be walking home by 2.45pm.
-Children under 10 are expected to be collected by parents if not catching a bus.
+Students are expected to be collected from school or to be walking home by 3.15pm.
+Children under 10 are expected to be collected by parents.

 Please note that the term Parents also refers to Legal Caregivers responsible for our students.